DaJaime/CNN_pneumonia_detection/README.md

 # Classification of pneumonia case in chest x-ray
-Using tensorflow and convolutional neural network.
+Using convolutional neural network with tensorflow and tensorflow 2.0.

+You can see the explanation of the tensorflow 2.0 model with LIME at : https://github.com/DaJaime/LIME_pneumonia_explain

 Reliability : 88% Accuracy